Pine Mountain Settlement School

 NANCY JUDE – A narrative of her life as a student at Pine Mountain Settlement School and Big Laurel Medical Settlement.
 Born and raised in the area, Nancy Jude’s autobiographical account of her years at Pine Mountain captures the School from both the student and the worker perspective.
 This autobiography of Nancy Jude has been given many “disguises” to keep the privacy of the family and associates.
 She gives herself the name of “Roaz” (Rosa Dale) in this biographical account of her life and her time at Pine Mountain Settlement School.

-ORADEL MAHLON — A teacher and staff at the School who, in the mid-30s, describes her life at Pine Mountain and afterward in a broad sweep of years and memories.
-Mahlon taught English at the school and her memories are gathered in this autobiography that sums up her life at the School and beyond.
+ORADEL MAHLON – A teacher and staff at the School who, describes her life at Pine Mountain Settlement School in the mid-to-late 1930’s and afterward.
+The narrative includes a broad sweep of years and memories.
+Mahlon taught English at the school in the late 1930s and her memories are gathered in this autobiography that sums up her personal reflections on the School and beyond.

-GLYNN MORRIS — This is a biography entry only.
-It cover the ten years that Morris led the School and shaped an educational program that was Progressive and nationally recognized.
-Personal and institutional history is incorporated in his autobiography, Less Traveled Roads (1983) not available in full text.
+GLYN MORRIS – This is a biography entry only.
+It covers the ten years that Morris led the School and shaped an educational program that was Progressive and nationally recognized.
+Personal autobiography and institutional history is fully incorporated in his book, Less Traveled Roads (1983).
+It is not available in full text on this website.

-Bertha Shepherd with Dorothy Whiteside and Labrida Handy — “Little Journeys,” written in 1938, details an early journey by automobile through the South and includes an account of their stopover at Pine Mountain Settlement School.
+BERTHA SHEPHERD with Dorothy Whiteside and Labrida Handy – “Little Journeys,” written in 1938, details an early journey by automobile through the South and includes an account of the trios stopover at Pine Mountain Settlement School.
+All three were visitors to the School and were never employed by the institution.

 EVELYN K. WELLS – A RECORD OF PINE MOUNTAIN SETTLEMENT SCHOOL, PINE MOUNTAIN, HARLAN CO., KY.
-1913-1928 See: GUIDE TO RECORD OF PINE MOUNTAIN SETTLEMENT SCHOOL 1913-1928.
-Contains collected notes and anecdotal information regarding life at the School during each year from 1913 until 1929.
+1913-1928 — [See: WELLS RECORD OF PINE MOUNTAIN SETTLEMENT SCHOOL Guide 1913-1928] Contains collected notes and anecdotal information regarding life at the School during each year from 1913 until 1928.
 The material gleaned by Wells from letters and reports in the PMSS archive is comprehensive in scope for the range of years and is a rich resource for the foundational years of the institution.
+Wells served as a secretary at Pine Mountain, a fund-raiser, and on the Board of Trustees.
+Her reflections are thorough and substantive with facts.
+She left PMSS and served on the Wellsley College faculty until her retirement.

 ALFREDA WITHINGTON – [Biography entry only.]
 The autobiography, Mine Eyes Have Seen (1941), is an account of Dr. Withington’s medical career.
 The last chapter in her book details her years at Pine Mountain Settlement School as the rural doctor who serviced the region surrounding Pine Mountain Settlement School by horse-back.
 Stationed at the Medical Settlement at Big Laurel, a satellite of Pine Mountain School, Withington took the position at the age of 67 and continued working for nine years until her forced retirement due to a heart condition.